-the words i speak with you today to you i owe them for they are borrowed from the seabed of your deeper silence
+the words you hear me speak to you today it's to you i owe them borrowed as they are from the seabed of your deeper silence

 at the still point where the dharma stirs you turns to return you

 thus awakening calls out to you where all roads end the the path begins

 to be on the nowhere path is to be pathless to be pathless is to be in this world but not of this world